sjohan99/javalette-compiler/doc/README.md

 The outcome is written to stderr and are the following:
 - ERROR: Syntax error: \<explanation\>.
 There was a syntax error.
 - ERROR: Type error: \<explanation\>.
 There an error during typechecking.
 - OK.
-If the program has no syntax or type error.
+If the program has no syntax or type error, the resulting LLVM IR will then be written to stdout.

 ### Options
 There are no options as of now